Poissy: Technoparc

 Technoparc is a Business Park created in 1990, with the intention to facilitate the economic diversification of the city.
 It occupies about 66 acres on the northeast of Stellantis plant, bordering the neighbouring commune Achères.
 The Park welcomes 150 companies employing a total of 2,000 employees.
 It also hosts The Charles-de-Gaulle High School and The Training Centre for the Employees in Pharmacy (ACPPAV) gathering 1,500 high school students and students.
 Two business incubator, a heliport, the Chamber of Commerce of Yvelines-Val d'Oise, two hotels, a sports centre and a municipal technical centre are also located there.
+Since 2024, the house and set of the reality competition Secret Story are located in the Technoparc.